kryton-me/kryton-me.github.io/2024-03-DepthOfField.md

 DOC = (2 ( _u_  <sup>2</sup>) N c)/ ( _f_ <sup>2</sup>)

-This suggests "_f_" focal length and Distance to subject have the largest effect as they are square factors
+This suggests _f_ focal length and Distance to subject have the largest effect as they are square factors

 # Conclusion
 Doing some calculations on a spreadsheet agrees with the above statment, sensor size also has a noticable effect but not as much as you might think.
+Also having F Numbers on lenses and reffering to _f_ for focal lenght is very confusing.